The 5 Steps for a Killer Email Marketing Strategy

 You may have heard the saying that ‘email marketing is dead’, however, email marketing — or Electronic Direct Marketing (EDM) has remained one of the most profitable marketing channels for businesses over the last decade.

 As a type of online marketing, email marketing involves the direct electronic mailing of a group of people; often subscribers offering a product, discount, incentive, or to raise awareness of a cause.
-The intention of well-planned, semi-regular emails helps to build a relationship with customers or potential clients, whilst nurturing them along different stages of the Digital Growth Marketing funnel.
+The intention of well-planned, semi-regular emails is to build a relationship with customers or potential clients, whilst nurturing them along different stages of the digital growth marketing funnel.

 The advantages of email marketing

 Have you ever opened an enticing email from a brand that has prompted you to purchase an early Christmas present or last-minute sale item?
 That’s email marketing at work and for all types of businesses, email marketing can be an effective marketing channel, generating a $38 return on investment for every $1 spent.
 Email marketing enables you to: